-"We focus so much on how to properly diagnose concussions," Comstock told Time's Sean Gregory.
-(3) "That's obviously important, but preventing concussions is a much better outcome.
+"We focus so much on how to properly diagnose concussions," Comstock told Time's Sean Gregory after her summit presentation.
+That's obviously important, but preventing concussions is a much better outcome.
 We're not saying you won't get a concussion if your neck is stronger.
 But the data shows that neck strengthening has strong potential as a key concussion prevention tool."

 "The results are promising and support what those of us caring for athletes believed to be true, based on our observations, who see strengthening the neck musculature as a means of reducing the risk of sport-related concussion," said William P. Meehan, III, M.D., Director of the Sports Concussion Clinic and the Micheli Center for Sports Injury Prevention in the Division of Sports Medicine at Children's Hospital Boston, and a MomsTEAM concussion expert.

-Fortunately, neck strengthening exercises are easy to do and don't require a huge investment in equipment.
+Neck strengthening exercises are easy to do and don't require a huge investment in equipment.